Your Perfect Weekend in the Berkshires: Stockbridge, Massachusetts

 A couple looking at a painting in the Norman Rockwell Museum in Stockbridge, MA.

-Photo credit: Norman Rockwell Musem
+Photo credit: Norman Rockwell Museum

 The Norman Rockwell Museum in Stockbridge features ten galleries of iconic American illustrations, including 998 of Rockwell’s original works, the most significant collection on display anywhere.